 • Contact lenses with supplies and glasses

-Once you have gathered supplies for your basic kit, you may want to consider
+Once you have gathered supplies for your basic kit, you may want to consider the following:

 • Prescription medications and glasses